Japanese street fashion: Kogal

-The Kogal (Kogyaru) look is based on a high school uniform, but with a shorter skirt, loose socks, and often dyed hair and scarf as well.
+The Kogal (Kogyaru) look is based on a high school uniform, but with a shorter skirt, loose socks, and often dyed hair and a scarf as well.
 Members of the Kogal style sometimes refer to themselves as Gyaru (gals).
-This style was prominent in the 1990s, and it started gaining popularity again at the end of 2020, however it is an age category specifically for gals in high school.
+This style was prominent in the 1990s, and it started gaining popularity again at the end of 2020.
+It is an age category specifically for girls in high school.